Inverting multiple quantum many-body scars via disorder: Multiple inverted QMBS

-\emph {Multiple inverted quantum many-body scar.---} We have demonstrated that the majority of the bulk states change from ergodic to non-ergodic when increasing disorder strength, below we will show the inverted QMBS states with anomaly high entanglement in the MBL background.
+We have demonstrated that the majority of the bulk states change from ergodic to non-ergodic when increasing disorder strength, below we will show the inverted QMBS states with anomaly high entanglement in the MBL background.